Leaf beetle: Diet

 To be able to digest the plant matter, the beetles use enzymes such as pectinases.
 This group of enzymes are either produced by the beetles themselves, due to horizontal gene transfer, or symbiotic bacteria provides them with the enzymes.
 Both methods do not occur within the same species; they are never used simultaneously.

 Predators

 A Finnish researcher published an exhaustive paper describing the natural enemies of the alder leaf beetle Plagiosterna aenea and other species of leaf beetles observed in the field.
 Predators of chrysomelid eggs include true bugs such as Anthocoris nemorum and Orthotylus marginalis.
 Hoverflies (e.g. Parasyrphus nigritarsis) sometimes lay eggs adjacent to beetle egg clutches and when the fly larva hatches it consumes beetle eggs and young larvae.
 Larval predators include A. nemorum, the bug Rhacognathus punctatus, and the wasp Symmorphus bifasciatus.
 Some species of wasps, such as Polistes carolina, have been known to prey upon Chrysomelidae larvae after the eggs are laid in flowers.
 Adult beetles are consumed by R. punctatus.
 More information about natural enemies can be found in the articles about the chrysomelid beetles Chrysomela aeneicollis, Phratora laticollis and Phratora vitellinae.

+Internal phylogeny

+Multiple molecular phylogenetic analyses have recovered three major clades within the family Chrysomelidae: a 'chrysomeline' clade consisting of the subfamilies Chrysomelinae (excluding Timarcha) and Galerucinae (including Alticini), a 'sagrine' clade consisting of subfamilies Bruchinae, Sagrinae, Criocerinae and Donaciinae, and a 'eumolpine' clade consisting of subfamilies Spilopyrinae, Cassidinae, Eumolpinae, Cryptocephalinae and Lamprosomatinae.
+The relationships of these major clades to each other are unclear, while the subfamily Synetinae and the genus Timarcha have unclear positions and may lie outside these clades.

+The following phylogeny is based on the analysis by Nie and co-authors using mitochondrial genomes, published in 2019: